boschresearch/statestream/README.md

 * [scikit-image](http://scikit-image.org/): This library is used for image handling.
 * [Matplotlib](https://matplotlib.org/): Used to enhance visualization with Pygame.

-These requirements can be install with:
+These requirements can be installed with:

 ```
 conda install numpy scipy mkl theano pygpu scikit-image ruamel_yaml matplotlib h5py